 3.1.
-This academy expects children to be in school, on time, every day unless they are ill or have an authorised absence.
+This academy expects children to be in school, on time, every day unless they are too ill to attend or have an authorised absence.
 Attendance is often reported as a percentage.
 The following table shows how percentages equate to the number of days and lessons lost each year, how this would be graded and the type of support that would be put in place:

-Attendance % Academy days missed per year Number of lessons missed per year Attendance grading Possible actions
+Attendance % Academy days missed per year Number of lessons missed per year Attendance grading Possible action

-100% 0 0 Outstanding
+100% 0 0 Outstanding -

-98% 4 20 Very good
+98% 4 20 Very good -

-96% 7 35 Good Academy monitoring
+96% 7 25 Good Academy monitoring

 95% 10 50 Almost there Academy support

 94% 11 55 Improvement needed Academy support

-90% 20 100 Concern External support / referrals
+90% 20 100 Concern External support/referrals

-85% 29 145 Serious concern External support / referrals Penalty notices
+80% 29 145 Serious concern External support / referrals /

+penalty notices